Jan 6, 2025

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 These Brussels sprouts are tossed in chopped kimchi and the juices to add a tangy flavor, then deep fried in oil until they’re crispy and caramelized on the outside and soft and tender on the inside.
-I serve them with a drizzle of homemade cilantro and crispy bacon.
-This dish is based off of one of my favorite appetizers at Chuck’s Fish in Tuscaloosa, AL.
+I serve the fried kimchi Brussels sprouts with a drizzle of homemade cilantro and crispy bacon.
+This dish is based off of one of my favorite appetizers at Chuck’s Fish in Tuscaloosa, AL. It makes a great side to simple pan-fried white fish or mini beef wellington.

 Key Ingredients in This Recipe